Automatic transmission housing parts

 Location of oil filter mounting bolts

-1. Put the car on a lift.
+1. Place the car on a lift.

 4. Turn the crankshaft so that the transformer drain plug is opposite the gearbox housing hole, then unscrew the plug.

-9. Lower the car.
+9. Lower the vehicle.

 Oil filling